JLLeitschuh/nodeclipse-1/org.nodeclipse.ui/templates/README.md

 - 0.17
 	- add mars and 4.5 repositories
 	- add explicitly `jshint` alias to do `nodeclipse update jshint` (it is also part of `nodejs` alias)
 - 0.17.1 Android templates are not ready
+- 0.17.2 add AngularJS, Color IDE Pack, Nodeclipse EditBox, Emmet, JDT Spelling, JSHint, TCF-Termnals, Zip Editor

 ## News